 If you’re looking for an easy french bread recipe, this is it!
 You’ll have 2 beautiful loaves in 90 minutes.
 The actual time you’ll be working will only be about 15 minutes, the rest of the time will be patiently waiting for the dough to rest/rise.
 This homemade french bread is golden and crispy on the outside, while remaining soft and slightly chewy on the inside.
 We love to serve it with a bowl of warm soup and the first time I made it, my husband said “this bread is SO good, where did you get it?”
 He thought I picked it up from our local bakery.
 It is just that good and really so easy to make.
 You’ll never want to buy store bought french bread again.

 I absolutely love making bread and rolls of all kinds.
 There’s something so satisfying about making them in your own kitchen.
 The smell is unbelievable.
-We love to serve this homemade french bread with softened butter, honey and/or jam.
+We love to serve this homemade french bread with softened butter, honey and/or strawberry jam.
 So so good.
 Trust me when I say, this is the best french bread recipe!

 How To Make Homemade French Bread